-MBA 1Q Commercial/Multifamily DataBook Reports Vacancy Rates, Asking Rents Up Slightly
+MBA 4Q Commercial/Multifamily DataBook Reports Vacancy Rates, Asking Rents Up Slightly

-Commercial property vacancy rates ticked up slightly from last year's first quarter, but so did asking rents, the Mortgage Bankers Association First-Quarter 2018 Commercial/Multifamily DataBook reported.
+Commercial property vacancy rates generally ticked up during 2018, but so did asking rents, the Mortgage Bankers Association Fourth Quarter Commercial/Multifamily DataBook reported.

 The DataBook summarizes major trends that developed during the quarter.
 Charts and tables provide historical information on commercial and multifamily real estate markets.